terryaney/KatApp/scripts/readme.md

 });
 ```

-### IKatApp Events

-The KatApp framework raises events throughout the stages of different [lifecycles](#ikatapp-lifecycles) allowing Kaml View developers to catch and respond to these events as needed.
-All event handlers are registered on the application itself via the [`on` method](#ikatappon).
-When using events, it is best practice to use the `.ka` namespace.
-It is not required when using the `on` because the method automatically ensures each event type processed has the `.ka` namespace, but explicitly using the namespace makes auditing Kaml View code bases much easier.

-Details for each event type can be found below.

 ## Supporting Interfaces

 In addition to the primary `IKatApp` and `IKatAppOptions` interfaces, there are supporting interfaces that Kaml View developers will not necessarily declare, but rather are interfaces for properties or parameters on the main interface methods that are used.